CriticalMoments/CriticalMoments/README.md

 ## User Privacy 🔑🔒

 Critical Moments is designed from the ground up for user privacy.
 All logic is run locally on their own device.
 We don’t collect any information about your users.
 A default installation makes zero calls to our servers from the user’s device.
-Read about our privacy architecture [here](https://criticalmoments.io/blog/how_to_target_users_without_collecting_data).
+Learn more about our privacy architecture in [our blog post](https://criticalmoments.io/blog/how_to_target_users_without_collecting_data).

 Note: Some optional services like GeoIP location and weather require external services.
 These are clearly outlined in our docs.
 They are completely optional, do not collect user identifiers, and do not store logs long-term.

 ## Quick Start 🚀

-Read our [Quick-Start](https://docs.criticalmoments.io/quick-start) guide to get up and running in minutes.
+Our [Quick-Start](https://docs.criticalmoments.io/quick-start) guide will get you up and running with the Critical Moments SDK in just a few minutes.

 ## Demo App 

 Want to see Critical Moments in action?
-Download our [demo app from TestFlight](https://testflight.apple.com/join/uSwscwu0) or view the source code [on Github](https://github.com/CriticalMoments/CriticalMoments/tree/main/ios/sample_app).
+Download our [demo app from TestFlight](https://testflight.apple.com/join/uSwscwu0) for a hands-on experience, or view [the source code on GitHub](https://github.com/CriticalMoments/CriticalMoments/tree/main/ios/sample_app) to understand the implementation details.

 ## Documentation 👩‍💻